How Much Does It Cost to Study Medicine in the UK?

 Aside from tuition fees, students also need to consider their living expenses while studying medicine in the UK.
 The cost of accommodation, food, transportation, and other essentials can vary depending on the location of the university and personal preferences.
 On average, students should budget around £10,000 to £15,000 per year to cover their living expenses.

-Related Article: What Visa Do I Need to Study in the UK?
+Related Article: How to Study in the UK for Free

 Additional Costs